From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Methodology

 Finally, we used the EMA stress response dataset for labeling the stress status of the students.
 In this dataset, the stress label is collected at 5 levels: a little stressed, definitely stressed, stressed out, feeling good, and feeling great, and labeled from 1 to 5, respectively.
 However, this label does not show a linear progression between the stress levels and the label.
 Hence, we employ label transformation, which transforms labels from 1 to 5 to represent feeling great, feeling good, a little stressed, definitely stressed, and stressed out.

 Following that, for some days, receive multiple stress reports, the final stress report will be the median of the report values.
 After that, a binary stress level was employed by assigning a stress level of less than 3 to no stress (0) and stress otherwise (as suggested in \cite{harit2024monitoring,bonafonte2023analyzing}).
-Ultimately, we received 1131 records from the StudentLife dataset.
+Ultimately, we received 2780 daily data records for re-identification attack and 1131 daily stress report records for stress recognition from the StudentLife dataset.

+Additionally, while StudentLife is our primary dataset for evaluating stress recognition utility, we separately utilize a subset of the GeoLife dataset \cite{zheng2009mining,zheng2008understanding,zheng2010geolife} (detailed in Section \ref{ablation_study}) as a standalone ablation study to confirm the scalability and robust privacy-preserving capabilities of our encoding framework.

-\subsection{Location encoding method}
+\subsection{Location Encoding Method}

 The influence of environmental context on human emotional states is well-documented, with studies indicating that exposure to natural environments, such as parks and green spaces, often elicits positive affective responses, while confined or stressful environments, like workplaces, can contribute to heightened stress levels \cite{olszewska2022features,koivisto2023mental}.
 This phenomenon is attributed, in part, to the activation of the autonomic nervous system in response to perceived environmental cues.